psoerensen/qgteach/README.md

 ## Contributing

 Contributions are welcome.

-Examples include:

-- new courses
-- lectures or tutorials
-- exercises
-- improved explanations
-- bug fixes

-Please keep tutorials and exercises **reproducible** and avoid committing large datasets.
+This may include adding new courses, lectures, tutorials, or exercises, improving explanations, or fixing bugs.
+Please ensure that tutorials and exercises remain reproducible, and avoid committing large datasets to the repository.

 ## Maintainer